¨Everything you own must be able to fit in one suitcase; then your mind might be free¨

-- If you acquire anything new, get rid of something; and
+- If you acquire anything new, get rid of something.

 - Place your stuff into several small bags whenever possible, to better distribute the load.

-Most packing light advice makes the assumption that most travelers:
+Most pack light advice assumes that most travelers:

-- spend only a couple of days in each place, and
+- Spend only a couple of days in each place.

 - I often take tours and cruises, especially for rural travel or when I want to visit many places quickly.
 Most of these tours or cruises include baggage handling.
 I have been on some tour companies like Rick Steves and Intrepid that do require me to carry my bags.
 If that is the case, I will try to pack like the experts recommend or leave some of my clothes behind if I know we will be returning to the same destination.